smogon/pokemon-showdown-client/website/pages/faq.md

 ### Why did the server restart?

 Servers restart to implement updates.
-They are quick (taking under a second) and occur approximately once a week.
+They are quick (taking under a second) and occur periodically.

 ### How do I join a tournament?